Table of Contents:

-The Model B version of the device includes 10/100 wired Ethernet.
-There is no Ethernet on the Model A version (which we expect to be taken up mostly by the education market), but Wi-Fi will be available via a standard USB dongle.
+The Model B version of the device has a built in 10/100 wired Ethernet.
+There is no Ethernet on the Model A version.

-The Ethernet is driven via USB 2.0, so the upstream bandwidth would not support Gigabit.
+The Ethernet is attached via the USB 2.0 bus, so the upstream bandwidth would not support Gigabit.

 No. However, it’s such a low power device that we expect it to be left on much of the time!

 Use a hub to increase the number of ports.
 Some keyboards have hubs built in which would work well.
-It is recommended to use a powered hub.
+It is highly recommended that you use a powered hub.

-We’re working with partners to get software materials developed, as well as with the open source community.
-Computing at School are writing a user guide and programming manual, we’re aware of a few books being planned and written around the Raspberry Pi, and others have already started to produce some excellent tutorials including video.
-We’re also working with partners to use it as a teaching platform for other subjects, including languages, maths and so on.
+We are working with partners to get software materials developed, as well as with the open source community.
+Computing at School are writing a user guide and programming manual, there are many books about the Raspberry Pi, and others have already started to produce some excellent tutorials including video.
+We are also working with partners to use it as a teaching platform for other subjects, including languages, maths and so on.

 I still have more questions!

-Check the wiki pages at http://elinux.org/RaspberryPiBoard for more information, or ask in the forums, where there are lots of helpful Raspberry Pi owners, users and fans who will be more than happy to help you out. http://www.raspberrypi.org/phpBB3/
+Read the sticky subjects in the Beginners subform and check the wiki pages at http://elinux.org/RaspberryPiBoard for more information.
+If the answer is not there, ask it in the forums, where there are lots of helpful Raspberry Pi owners, users and fans who will be more than happy to help you out.